 One of the newest application of LIBS in the medical field is for laser guided surgery.
 In this case, the plasma emission plume from the cutting or ablating laser can be collected by a second fiber optic and analyzed to verify the last surgeon is only removing the damaged tissue.
 While this procedure has been experimentally demonstrated, there are still technical issues that need to be resolved before endoscopes with LIBS capabilities become commonplace.

 Here at RPMC Lasers, we offer the Quantas laser series, by Quantum Light Instruments, which is an ideal laser source for biomedical LIBS applications.
-The Quantas is a compact, air-cooled, q-switched laser designed to produce low pulse repetition rates and high peak power pulses, with a pulse energy of 10mJ and a pulse repetition rate of 10Hz.
+The Quantas is a compact, air-cooled, q-switched laser designed to produce low pulse repetition rates and high peak power pulses, with a pulse energy up to 100mJ and repetition rates of up to 100Hz.
 To produce such high pulse energy the Quantas series employs MOPA (Master Oscillator/Power Amplifier) architecture to produce high pulse energies while maintaining beam quality and low divergence.
 Importantly for LIBS application, the laser pulsing can be externally triggered from delay generator, allowing operation in single-shot or variable pulse repetition modes.